mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 I procrastinated getting my shoes on once I got home.
 I did start the run and it was about 3 and a half minutes before my legs started to feel like running legs.
 A few minutes later, I felt an unfamiliar twinge in my left ankle.
 Instead of tempting fate, I walked for the next bit.
 Thinking back, I did come off the mountain bike a bit awkwardly earlier this afternoon.

-Something is telling me, "enough for today, get ready for a run [tomorrow](ironman2021-21weeksout?sun)."
+The voice in my head says, "Enough for today.
+Get ready for the run [tomorrow](ironman2021-21weeksout?sun)."